Azure/terraform-azurerm-se-security-package/README.md

-# 💥⚠❗ This is an ALPHA stage application❗⚠💥
+# 💥⚠❗ This is an ALPHA stage module ❗⚠💥

 This module is not suitable for production.